Maheen04/BME450-project/README.md

 ## Project Description
 Max 1/2 page, include:
-- what dateset we plan to use
+- what dataset we plan to use
 - goal of the project

 - Add references